sincere-abayo/bulk-sms-backend/README.md

 The app uses Africa's Talking for SMS delivery.
 OTP codes are sent via SMS to user phones.
 In development, OTPs are also logged to console for testing.

 %iT6gMZX&5/R?&$
+Perfect!
+Let me guide you through hosting your backend on Render and database on Supabase.
+This is an excellent choice for production deployment.